-Finished pounds - SP-1, SP-2, SP-3, FP-1, FP-2, and FP-3
+Finished pounds - SP-1, SP-2, FP-1, and FP-2

 Under all alternatives, processors are required to report annual total pounds of finished products from all fisheries.
-This element is comparable to aggregated finished pounds of all products reported in COAR data.
-These data could be accessed in substantially greater detail by analysts from COAR data.
+This element is comparable to aggregated finished pounds of all products reported in COAR data and can be accessed in substantially greater detail by analysts from COAR data.
+In addition, analysts must note that finished pounds will not necessarily account for all gross FOB revenues, since some inventories may be carried over from the previous year and other inventories may be carried over to the following year.

-Processing labor costs - SP-1, SP-2, SP-3, FP-1, FP-2, and FP-3
+Processing labor costs - SP-1, SP-2, FP-1, and FP-2